 - Local Predictions: The model performs its task by predicting equipment failure or detecting temperature fluctuations on-site.

-Once you have a high-speed, localized data flow managed by Edge computing and the UNS, your hardware is no longer the bottleneck.
+This approach improves resilience to internet outages; it also saves tens of thousands of dollars every month by cutting down on cloud traffic and processing fees.
+Once Edge computing and the UNS manage a high-speed, localized data flow, your hardware is no longer the bottleneck.
 The bottleneck becomes your software.
 Real-time, event-driven manufacturing cannot operate effectively on monolithic legacy systems.
 You need software that is as modular and flexible as your new data architecture.

 Composable ERP & MES: Swapping the Monolith for “Legos”